 Registration ensures you’re pre-qualified to work on GWMWater sites.
 It allows you to keep all of your business information up to date in one place online, and to update your documents as required.
 The Contractor Management System allows you and your employees to work for GWMWater.

 6. Who do I contact if I have questions about the Contractor Management System?

 You can contact the Avetta team during business hours on 1300 305 072 or email firstname.lastname@example.org.

 7. Can I get a refund?

-Payments made to Pegasus for the verification of uploaded insurances and licenses are final.
+Payments made for the verification of uploaded insurances and licenses are final.
 We cannot refund any fees after the document verification process has begun.
 Please refer to the terms and conditions in the portal for more details.